-On CBS, An Indicted R. Kelly Literally Screams His Innocence

-R&B star R. Kelly has given his first interview since being charged with aggravated criminal sexual assault late last month.
+R. Kelly Taken Into Custody Over Unpaid Child Support

+Kelly was detained by the Cook County Sheriff in Illinois and will be transported to the county jail on Wednesday evening, Sophia Ansari, a sheriff's department spokesperson told NPR.

+Kelly was released from jail a little more than a week ago after being indicted on 10 counts of aggravated criminal sexual abuse.

+On Wednesday, CBS This Morning broadcast the first parts of the first interview Kelly has given since the indictment.
 The conversation, which journalist Gayle King taped Tuesday at Kelly's apartment at the Trump Tower Chicago, began airing on Wednesday in three segments on CBS This Morning.
-The network says it will air more from the interview on both Thursday and Friday.
+The network says it will air more from the interview on Thursday and Friday.

 Kelly was charged in Cook County, Ill., in February on 10 counts of aggravated criminal sexual assault against four alleged victims, three of them minors.
 As he has throughout his career, Kelly denied all the allegations against him during the interview.
 By turns belligerent, tearful and relatively calm, he also asserted that the women who have accused him are chasing money and fame of their own.

 The most striking element of the interview was Kelly's behavior.
 In narrated commentary, King said the singer became outwardly emotional several times.
-At one point he stood towering over a calm King, literally shrieking, crying, pounding his fists and beating his chest on camera while a handler held him back.
+At one point, he stood towering over a calm King, literally shrieking, crying, pounding his fists and beating his chest on camera while a handler held him back.

 It was an astonishing visual, especially given the decades-long list of public accusations from women who say Kelly abused them — and considering that the interview may well be used in court.